aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 You would want to create custom rule hydrator if you have either one of these use-cases.

 1. You have custom rules, and you want to use those in model-based rule json data.
-1. You have you own schema for rules or the rules metadata is not even a JSON data.
+1. You have your own schema for rules or the rules metadata is not even a JSON data.

 Implementing a custom hydrator ends up implementing the following interface.